 Lokena’s patent-pending formula is unique in the mouthwash industry.
 We crafted Lokena from the following ingredients, purposefully selected, over more than 3 years of careful research in an Ivy League infection control lab.
-Using the latest techniques, our ingredients have been tested against harmful bacteria by people who not only know germs, but are passionate about annihilating them.
+Using the latest techniques, our ingredients have been tested against harmful bacteria by experts passionate about annihilating them.

 So when people ask about Lokena’s special or active ingredient, we can’t name just one.
 Instead, it’s the precise, patent-pending combination of botanicals in very specific amounts that make Lokena effective.
 That’s why it’s been more than 3 years in the making — we wanted to get it just right!
 The antibacterial power of ingredients like Thymol, Menthol, and Methyl salicylate is enhanced by Pomegranate extract, grapefruit seed extract, Peppermint oil and clove bud oil to fight oral pathogens, while Xylitol reduces the formation of bacteria on tooth surfaces.
 Then we added just enough natural emulsifiers and solubilizers to make the formula smooth and stable, so Lokena is a pleasure to use.

 Glycerin is non-toxic, odorless, and colorless.
 As a viscous liquid that is used in foods, pharmaceuticals, and personal care products, it’s great at keeping things from drying out.
 It adds a soothing feel on the skin and in the mouth, and may help extend flavors with its gentle sweetness.
 It may also be called glycerol or glycerine.
 It has been produced by the soap making process since the 1800s, created when fatty acids and triglycerides are mixed.
 Glycerin has long been used safely in personal and oral care products, and is Generally Recognized as Safe (GRAS) by the U.S. Food and Drug Administration.